-Crater view walk; It’s very famous late afternoon stroll where you can travel on the western edge of the Ngorongoro crater to experience different natural habitats, such as open grasslands, dense green woodlands and acacia forests.
-See Schalow’s wheatear and white mountain head, very simply and eventually outstanding birding path with African cytrill sights, golden winged sunbirds, forest buzzard and white eyes slaty birdwatchers.
+Crater view walks; It’s a very famous late afternoon stroll where you can travel on the western edge of the Ngorongoro crater to experience different natural habitats, such as open grasslands, dense green woodlands, and acacia forests.
+See Schalow’s wheatear and white mountain head, very simply and eventually outstanding birding path with African cytrill sights, golden-winged sunbirds, forest buzzard, and white eyes slaty birdwatchers.
 Here you can have the chance to see Massai with her cattle along the way.

 Climate in Ngorongoro

 The climate of the Ngorongoro Conservation Area (NCA) is subtropical, with an average temperature ranging from 55.6°F in July to 61.3°F in March (3).
 The elevation of the entire NCA ranges from 3,310-11,959ft (4) with an area of 3,125 square miles (5).